PingoLH/Pytorch-HarDNet/README.md

 \* Inference time measured on an NVidia 1080ti with pytorch 1.1.0\
 300 iteraions of random 1024x1024 input images are averaged.

+###  Refer to [PytorchSSD-HarDNet](https://github.com/PingoLH/PytorchSSD-HarDNet) for training and testing SSD-HarDNet

 ## Results of Depthwise Separable (DS) version of HarDNet